AsleshaV/-School_District_Analysis.-/README.md

 ## Summary:

-statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).

-After removing of Thomas High Schools ninth grade math and reading scores and re-Analysing the schools metrics were impacted.
+After removing of Thomas High Schools ninth grade math and reading scores and re-Analysing, the schools metrics were impacted.
 The school's ranking changed among the other schools in the district.
-Improvement in Thomas High School overall reading and math scores.
+There is an Improvement in Thomas High School overall reading and math scores. we can notice the Change in Medium-sized school pass rates and Charter School pass rates.
-Change in Medium-sized school pass rates and Charter School pass rates. change in  $630-644 school's budget catogery pass rates.
+There is also a change in  $630-644 school's budget catogery pass rates.